Ready to update your kitchen backsplash tile? Some things to think about

 So where do you start and how do you make sure you have a good looking backsplash that you love every time you enter the kitchen?

 The possibilities are endless – with thousands of kitchen backsplash tile choices.
 Don’t give into overwhelm!
-These tips from a pro will help you make the right choices.
+These tips from a pro will help you make the right choice.

 Decide on the Backsplash Height

-A counter to ceiling installation looks stunning and is likely to become the focal point in the room, but only if you choose the right size, color and layout.
+A counter to ceiling installation looks stunning and is likely to become the focal point in the room, but only if you choose the right size, color and layout of kitchen backsplash tiles.
 Most important of all, you must make sure the installation is done perfectly.
 The smallest mistake will ruin the entire effect.

 In a kitchen that already has a lot of cabinetry and other fixtures, a smaller backsplash may be a better option.
 A smaller backsplash can be visually striking without being overwhelming or becoming the feature of the room.